 JFK: Intimate Memories of an Icon

-Marking the 35th president’s 100th birthday with stories from those who knew him well.
+Stories about the 35th president from those who knew him well.

 Illustrations by Ste Johnson

 “He wasn’t very strong as a young person — he had a bad back for a long, long time.
 So he read and read and read everything: biography and politics and history… All that reading really paid off.
 And I think it was a wonderful thing, because he read a lot of history and he saw problems in an historical sense, that was difficult for other people to see.” — Jean Kennedy Smith, Sister

 “He was, I have to say, a particularly good godfather.
 He was my brother Joe’s godfather, and I was always looking at the first editions of books and the scrimshaws and the prints that my brother Joe would get.